 “Goddamn it,” Eric groaned from inside the apartment.
 “Goddamn it!”

 The door opened, but only a crack, revealing a large, chestnut-shaped eye with a dark brown iris.

 He could hear the security chain clinking and scraping as it was removed.
 Then the door swung open, revealing Eric in his entirety.
 The client was dressed in a white t-shirt and a pair of shorts made of blue nylon.
 Standing in such close proximity, he was struck once more by Eric’s appearance.
 The man loomed over him by nearly five inches, and his exposed arms were similarly large, their pale color hidden under expansive tufts of brown hair.
 Above his broad chest, Eric’s face was buried under a large, similarly-colored beard and mustache, which enhanced his intensely dark eyes.

 “What do you want?”
 Eric inquired, eyes rooted to the floor.

 “Well, can I come in?”

-Eric moved aside, but only slightly, forcing him to squeeze between the wood paneling of the door frame and the client’s bulk.
-Once inside, he surveyed the area: a simple if drab living room with grey walls and greyer carpet.
-The room was also unbelievably messy, and Eric’s couch seemed to be the source.
-Like a great abscess that had built up and burst, an array of material possessions looked as if they exploded from the piece of furniture.
+Eric moved aside but only slightly, forcing him to squeeze between the wood paneling of the door frame and the client’s bulk.
+Once inside, he surveyed the area: a simple living room with grey walls and even greyer carpet.
+The room was also unbelievably messy and Eric’s couch seemed to be the source.
+Like a great abscess that had built up and burst, an array of material possessions looked as if they had exploded from the piece of furniture.
 Books and movies, cutlery and dishes sat either on or adjacent to the couch; a dirty plate was even wedged between two cushions.